epistrephein/Steam/README.md

 at the bottom of `default.hbs`.

 ## Caveats
-There's currently no support for **static pages**: Steam just renders them as a post, without showing them in the post list.
-If you're using the custom menu however, you may use the link of the static page as one of the element to redirect your audience to a specific kind of post.
-An update will come with different layout for static pages.
+**Static pages** are currently under development.

-**Author's page** is not yet supported: as for now, the author name only links to the custom website choosen in the settings.
+**Author pages** are not yet supported: as for now, the author name only links to the custom website choosen in the settings.

 ## License
 Steam is open source and released under the MIT License, feel free to contribute.